 Removal of select trees and stumps – Permit Issued

-The owner will begin tree and stump removal as per the approved tree preservation plan.
+In November 2017, the owner completed the majority of the tree and stump removal as per the approved tree preservation plan.

 Detailed assessment and engineering plans have been reviewed and accepted.
 These plans outline the area of the site that will be impacted by the grading, servicing and re-contouring necessary to support new residential development.